 His face pinched.
 “Then, you’re not a werewolf?”

-My brain blanked out.
-As if it were a computer rebooting.
+My brain blanked out, as if it were an open document on a computer forcing a reboot.

 “I’m sorry, I’m not a what-now?”